ThirdRealityStudios/Caesar-Encryption/README.md

-# Caesar encryption implementation
+# Caesar encryption and decryption implementation

-This is a simple implementation of the Caesar encryption algorithm.
+This is a simple implementation of the Caesar encryption and decryption algorithm.

 **How does it work?**
 The program uses internally the ASCII charset, meaning an A would not be 0 or 1 but 65.